EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/index.md

 ## Getting started

-1. Clone the [eShop Repository](https://github.com/dotnet-architecture/eShopModernizing) which contains the sample Web Forms application.
+1. Clone the [eShop Repository](https://github.com/dotnet-architecture/eShopModernizing) that contains the sample Web Forms application.

 	Throughout this workshop we will be migrating the eShop sample application provided by **Microsoft via GitHub**.
 If you have not already created a clone of the repository, create one now.
 This repository contains multiple eShop solutions.
 For this workshop we will be using the **eShopLegacyWebForms** solution.